febrd/sundalang/README.md

-### Fun Language for Exploring Sundanese Language Based on Elixir with DSL Concept
+### Exploring Sundanese Language Based on Elixir with DSL Concept
 <hr>
 ### Sundalang Installation Guide with Validation